 Lincoln University's Department of Public Safety is a customer-focused, student-centered organization.
-This department has the primary responsibility for Campus Safety on the main campus, at University City and at Coatesville, however, our jurisdiction in criminal cases is limited to the main campus...
+This department has the primary responsibility for campus safety on the main campus, at University City and at Coatesville, however our jurisdiction in criminal cases is limited to the main campus.

 The most prevalent crimes involve loss of property.
 Theft leads the list of crimes reported.
 We believe that most of these crimes are crimes of opportunity and are therefore preventable.
-Thus, the university supports a comprehensive crime prevention program, which includes Operation Identification (for valuables), Personal Safety Awareness, Escort Services, and numerous publications designed to encourage individuals to take reasonable precautions.
-The bottom line is that each individual must take responsibility for themselves and their property by being aware of their surroundings, reporting suspicious persons or events and taking the time to lock doors when leaving their rooms or when sleeping.
+Thus, the university supports a comprehensive crime prevention program, which includes Operation Identification (for valuables), personal safety awareness, escort services, and numerous publications designed to encourage individuals to take reasonable precautions.
+The bottom line is that individuals must take responsibility for themselves and their property by being aware of their surroundings, reporting suspicious persons or events and taking the time to lock doors when leaving their rooms or when sleeping.
 They must also take time to secure their valuables and avoid the practice of walking alone at night.
 Avoiding drugs and alcohol is another means of safe guarding yourself and your property.

-What is the enforcement authority of the Lincoln University Department of Public Safety?
+What is the enforcement authority of the Lincoln University Department of Public Safety at the university's three locations?

 The main campus is patrolled by armed, sworn police officers on a twenty-four hour basis.
 Lincoln University's police officers are commissioned by the Pennsylvania Municipal Police Officers Education & Training Commission (MPOETC).
 Their authority is contained in Pennsylvania statutes 53 P.S. § 2162 -71 P.S. § 646.1 and the Pennsylvania Rules of Criminal Procedure, Chapter 1, Part A, Rule 103.
-There are 19 uniformed Police Officers and six Residence Hall Officers in the Department of Public Safety.
-Residence Hall officers are not sworn police officers and are unarmed.
+There are 20 uniformed Police Officers and eight Campus Security Officers in the Department of Public Safety.
+Campus Security Officers are not sworn police officers and are unarmed.